 Think About It

 Consider.
-Amending the Constitution is a pretty big deal.
-It is essentially either broadening or limiting the federal government’s scope of power.
-Once an amendment is passed, the courts cannot declare that issue unconstitutional because they cannot declare the constitution unconstitutional and the executive can do nothing for or against what is now part of the Constitution.
+Amending the Constitution is a big deal.
+Doing so either broadens or limits the federal government’s scope of power.
+Once an amendment is passed, the courts cannot declare that issue unconstitutional because they cannot declare the constitution unconstitutional.
+Further, the executive can do nothing for or against what is now part of the Constitution.

-So, the amendment process has to be a difficult process and it has to be done by the states.
+So, the amendment process is supposed to be a difficult process and it has to be done by the states.
 The founders believed that involving the states was key.

 Because it was the states who created this government and Constitution in the first place and therefore must have the final say in how this federal government governs the lives of the citizenry.
 The states really are the ultimate failsafe for an over bloated and over powerful federal government.